7 Facts About Bay Laurel Essential Oil

 Laurel essential oil however helps induce appetite, forcing you to grab a full meal.
 The best thing with this herbal appetizer is that it doesn't create cravings for junk food, but rather healthy foods.
 If you have been experiencing loss of appetite lately, it may be the time you tried this essential oil.

-It's A Natural Home Remedy For Flu And Fever
+It's a Remedy for Flu and Fever

 Fever or flu is a common condition with many people.
 How well your body handled flu, however, makes all the difference.
 Some people become weak, or even bedridden due to flu and fever, while others will overcome it in no time.
 If your body struggles to get rid of flu, you then should consider laurel essential oil.
 The oil packs potent properties that help take care of a headache, increased body temperature, loss of appetite, and general weakness caused by flu.